 Many things can trigger a tension-type headache.
 Identifying and correcting one or more triggers may reduce headache frequency and severity.

-Like we said, from stress, to anxiety, to fatigue, to hunger, to muscular pain- anything cause give you a headache.
+Like we said, from stress, to anxiety, to fatigue, to hunger, to muscular pain- any cause can give you a headache.
 So, identification of triggers of headache with subsequent efforts to avoid or modify those triggers can be very successful to decrease or even eliminate tension headache.

 Some people find that scheduled exercise and eating on a regular basis is beneficial.
 Learning and practicing relaxation techniques, including deep breathing exercises, directed relaxation of specific muscles, or meditation, can also be very effective.
 Relaxation techniques can help too.